emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    platforms.

-   If tests do not pass, review your conflict resolution from the merge (step 3), and if that doesn't resolve things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
+   If tests do not pass, review your conflict resolution from the merge (step 3), and if that doesn't fix things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
 Something's wrong!